nintervik/2D-Particle-System/README.md

 ## Notes on performance

 Be aware that creating a lot of emitters with high emission rates might result in a bad performance.
+Due to physics movement calculations, performance gets worser when there are vortices on the scene.

 ## Controls